Join Fashion’s Night Out On Sept. 8 At The Arboretum

-Michelle Washington, a TV style expert and host of Welcome To Style, joined Meredith Aguilar of RSM Central South Chico’s, White House Black Market and Soma Intimates, to talk about all of the exciting fashion happening at the Arboretum on September 8 during the Fashion’s Night Out event.
+Michelle Washington, a TV style expert and host of Welcome To Style, joined Tamara Cook and Brian Hoover of Avant Garde Jewelers, to talk about all of the exciting fashion happening at the Arboretum on September 8 during the Fashion’s Night Out event.

-Aguilar described the Chico’s customer, what keeps them coming back, recommended items for transitioning our wardrobes to Fall, and the top five must-have items.
-She also talked about undergarments, being fashionable underneath our outfits as well as on the outside, five items every Soma customer must have, and their most popular colors.
+Cook and Hoover described the Avant Garde Jewelry customer, shared recommended jewelry pieces, and discussed their most decadent pieces, new trends in fine jewelry, and more.

+Learn more about the store at AvantGardeJewelry.com or follow them on social media: @AvantGardeJewelers.

 You can find these great brands and so much more at The Arboretum during Fashion’s Night Out happening on Sept.
 8. Shopping starts at 6 p.m. with a fashion show at 7 p.m. emceed by Michelle Washington.
 Guests can enjoy the rest of the night out at 8 p.m.